Kimescha/zk-DMARC/README.md

 nargo prove
 ```

-Step 4: Verify the Proof.
+Step 4: verify the Proof.
 The proof can be verified by **any** third party (the domain owner or an auditor) without them ever seeing the original email.
 ```
 nargo verify
 ```